MervCodes

 • Stale-while-revalidate: Serve the expired value while one background request refreshes it.

-Use Redis for Session Storage
+Use Redis for Sessions Too

 When Not to Cache